BIBLE STUDY ON PSALM 18

 “But someone will say, “You have faith; I have deeds.
 Show me your faith without deeds, I will show you my faith by what I do”.

-Crooked, haughty and are in darkness, they don not have the light of God’s word in their lives.
+Crooked (vs. 26b), haughty (vs. 27b) and are in darkness (vs. 28b), they do not have the light of God’s word in their lives

 The third verse of Luther’s great hymn, “A Mighty Fortress is our God” is a good summary of this section,